 Download the Keweenaw Peninsula, Michigan app here:

-Using the CVB’s new slogan “Michigan’s Copper Country,” Oppe and team began by revamping Keweenaw’s entire website by making it more visually appealing and mobile responsive for any device.
+Using the CVB’s new slogan “Michigan’s Copper Country,” Oppe and the team began by revamping Keweenaw’s entire website by making it more visually appealing and mobile responsive for any device.
 In addition, the CVB increased its online presence by sending out bulk emails, focusing on digital advertising instead of print, and targeting the right people through social media.

 Even with an easy-to-navigate website, Oppe still knew Keweenaw had to take their presence one step further to where their visitors were.
 But with a lack of cell and internet connections readily available in the Keweenaw Peninsula, access to their new website and downloadable guides would be harder.